 One day, whilst walking down Soto, I arrived at the western edge of the 93 acre Ascot Hills Park.
 Not seeing a trail, I decided to scale the hillside.
 About two thirds of the way up I started to realize how hot it was and wonder if I’d made the best decision.
 Nonetheless, Dooley and I trudged onward and upward, through thick, dry growth over the dry, crumbling hillside.

 Ascot Hills opened as a park in 2011 after the proposal was first made in 1930!
-Of course, being a large, undeveloped and hilly area in LA boasting views of the Channel Islands (on clear days), it was the site of several battles between developers and nature lovers over the decades.
+Of course, being a large, undeveloped and hilly area in Los Angeles boasting views of the Channel Islands (on clear days), it was the site of several battles between developers and nature lovers over the decades.
 For years it was also a victim of budgetary crises and bureaucracy.

 At the top of the hill, the sun beat down on us and the dry grasses even though it was still morning.
 Butterflies and lizards flitted and scurried around us.
 There were signs of other animals having been present judging from the presence of coyote poop, thousands of California ground squirrel holes, and tags presumably made by humans.
 We made our way toward a small stream lined by datura and sunflowers.
 The air was thick with the aroma of sage and mustard as well as various woody, peppery and savory smells that I couldn’t place.